Joseph Haskew and Lucy were married and most of their children were born in Marlboro

 about the same time.
 The 1870 census says Joseph is 58 making his birth year abt 1812.
 Other census give other years making

-5 places.
-The Townsend plantation was next to his.
+was next to his.
 Notice Joseph's first sons name is John Townsend Haskew.
-The names Lucy
+The names Lucy and Parmelia are both Townsend family names and Haskew family names in this line.
+Probably not a coincidence.
+Found on death

 There are three major Haskew lines from this union; John Townsend Haskew, Frank Benson Haskew, and Elizabeth Sallie Haskew.
 Joseph had moved to Madison Co.
 Florida where he is listed